acend/openshift-operations-training/content/en/docs/02/01_infra-nodes.md

 Machine sets are usually only supported on clusters installed with the IPI installation method.
 They could be compared to deployments: If deployments are responsible for creating replica sets and ultimately pods, machine sets create machines to then add them as nodes to the cluster.

-The probably easiest way to create a machine set for infra nodes is to copy and adapt the existing `worker` MachineSet in the `openshift-machine-api` namespace.
+Probably the easiest way to create a machine set for infra nodes is to copy and adapt the existing `worker` MachineSet in the `openshift-machine-api` namespace.

 First of all, get the yaml definition of the existing worker MachineSet resource inside the `openshift-machine-api` namespace.